 On another project we started work on the bespoke musical pieces.
-This was to involve lots of practising of scales, donkey honking, yodeling, murmuring, whispering.
+This was to involve lots of practicing of scales, donkey honking, yodeling, murmuring, whispering.
 We needed to create the sounds of wonky contraptions, magical broomsticks, dogs barking and running riot.

-Using Halion SE I created an Orchestra on different layers and created a loop on one idea.
+Using Halion a VST sampler I created an Orchestra on different layers and created a loop on one idea.
 On another we needed a kind of fanfare so I used the same orchestral multi-timbral in Halion, eventually creating four or five pieces .
 Once reasonably happy I suggested EJ write some lyrics.
 In the story she mentioned a few songs for instance “The Dog Show Cabaret”, “Howling Moon Blues”, “Winner by a Whisker” and “Barney in my Dreams”.

 Very soon EJ had four short songs to work with, so I got her to drop the vocals onto each of the songs.
 What a fine job to!
 She got into full operatic character and before long we were creating mini mixes to slide into the main book.

 So we were now armed with most of the sounds and Foley we needed to create our masterpiece!

 It was just a case of layering on different tracks, using the new ‘REVelation’ Reverb hosted in Cubase Pro8, I found a general theatrical ambiance for the live on stage stuff.
 Later we played about with the different characters voices, the elf for instance we transposed up and layered, the magic spells needed a peeling harp and bobs your uncle, there were many other treatments, that all hopefully augmented to a well put together story that is all but graphically animated!